 Average highs of 22°C in the summer

 For those who love quintessentially English towns, Ludlow is a must-visit.
 Close to the beautiful rolling countryside of Shropshire, it’s the perfect place for a short getaway.
-Base yourself just outside the town to find the best of both worlds — visiting stunning natural reserves and rich woodland, or stargaze at the county’s Dark Sky sites in the Shropshire hills.
+Base yourself just outside the town to find the best of both worlds.
+You can visit stunning natural reserves and rich woodland or stargaze at the county’s Dark Sky sites in the Shropshire hills.

 Staithes, North Yorkshire